CI Relationships

 Configuration item dependency map

-The CI dependency map is a service model represented by a hierarchical structure of the CIs.
 Hierarchical levels are determined by the CI types or CMDB classes, depending on the simple.ci.dependency_map.display_mode system property value.
-Custom configuration through a script is also possible.
+You can also create custom configuration through the getCustomDependencyMapData script.

 - If the property value is type, creating a new CI Type results in adding the next lower level to the model.